 - Horse racing

 First you need to decide what type of equine tourism you will be offering.
-Do you specialize one type of equine tourism over a different type?
-Figure out what will set you about from other businesses in your area.
-What do you have that has potential?
+Determine what will set you about from other businesses in your area.
 This could include a good location such as access and riding trails, landscape, or your own personal skills that set you apart such as training or riding skills.
 Based on that, brainstorm ideas about products and services you could offer.
 After this, define who your target market will be and how to contact them.
 You will be marketing to a niche clientele and you need to understand your audience and offer a satisfying customer experience.
 Have a sales plan and advertise to your target market.
 Think of the 4 Ps when developing your marketing strategies.
-What is your product/service, price, place or location, and promotion.
+What is your product/service, price, place or location, and promotion?

 Before you put your idea to life, create a business plan for your equine tourism operation.
 The business plan should include information on the business concept, market analysis, marketing and sales, staff and structure, financing, budget, risk analysis and more.
 Decide what you will need in order to make your business successful and stand out.
 This would include, time, finances, horses, tack and other equipment, employees, and physical infrastructures such as buildings and trails.